Help A Jersey Child

 Please register with the Help A Jersey Child office.
 This can be done by calling 01534 888103.
 This will help us to support you and enables us to identify and fraudulent “fundraising”.
 We can supply you with stickers for collection boxes.

 Please stick to simple phrases like “in support of the Help A Jersey Child Appeal” or “All proceeds to Help A Jersey Child”.
-Unfortunately we CANNOT guarantee any on-air publicity for your event.
+Unfortunately, we can't guarantee any on-air publicity for your event.